shub1504/Networking-Keywords/README.md

 # Networking-Keywords
-**1. Bridge:**  A Linux bridge behaves like a network switch.
+**1. Linux Bridge:**  A Linux bridge behaves like a network switch.
 It forwards packets between interfaces that are connected to it.
 It's usually used for forwarding packets on routers, on gateways, or between VMs and network namespaces on a host.

 **CREATING A BRIDGE:**